 The C'ultiva JH-85 jigheads with either a Pinworm or a Ring Kick Tail Worm cast extremely well and can be worked more slowly than a spoon.
 If the bottom is relatively smooth, they can be hopped across the bottom to mimic a sculpin or fleeing crayfish.

 Heavier lures, like the 2.5 g Daiwa Crusader spoons or the 3g Smith Drop Diamond and Edge Diamond spoons cast like bullets.
 Minnow lures are considerably more wind resistant than spoons, but I found that the Shimano Trout One NS S53UL can cast the Daiwa Dr. Minnow lures nicely.
+The heavier Daiwa Silver Creek minnow or the Duo Ryuki Spearhead would do even better.

 The hooks are sharp.